QuentinRa/blog.quentinra.dev/maths/statistics/analysis/merge.md

-Sometimes, instead of using $mean(x)$ (because you might get a value outside $x$ or because the mean is a big problematic as you will see later), you may use the median.
+Sometimes, instead of using $mean(x)$ (because you might get a value outside $x$ or because the mean is a bit problematic as you will see later), you may use the median.